-E. Conflict of Interest or Bias - If the Complainant or Respondent contends that the Coordinator, Deputy Coordinator, Investigator, Adaptable Resolution Facilitator or a Decision Maker has a conflict of interest in fulfilling their responsibilities under this policy, the university encourages the party to raise those issues with the Coordinator so that they can be considered and addressed.
+- E. Conflict of Interest or Bias If the Complainant or Respondent contends that the Coordinator, Deputy Coordinator, Investigator, Adaptable Resolution Facilitator or a Decision Maker has a conflict of interest in fulfilling their responsibilities under this policy, the university encourages the party to raise those issues with the Coordinator so that they can be considered and addressed.
 Parties must raise the issue of a conflict of interest within two business days of learning the identity of the administrator and their role in the process.
-Failure to raise a conflict of interest concern within two business days of learning the identity of the administrator and perceived conflict.

-F. Notification and Training - In an effort to prevent sexual misconduct, ACU will provide, near the beginning of each long semester, all employees and students with a notification regarding this policy and protocols for reporting including where to file a complaint.
+Failure to raise a conflict of interest concern within two business days of learning the identity of the administrator assigned will act as a waiver of any perceived conflict. - F. Notification and Training In an effort to prevent sexual misconduct, ACU will provide, near the beginning of each long semester, all employees and students with a notification regarding this policy and protocols for reporting including where to file a complaint.
 It will also provide periodic training for employees and training for all new freshmen and undergraduate transfer students before or during the first semester enrolled.
 Participation in such training is required.